InfinitumForm/cf-geoplugin/readme.txt

 ﻿=== CF Geo Plugin ===
 Contributors: ivijanstefan, creativform, ej207
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=creativform@gmail.com
-Tags: geoplugin, seo, store-locator, geolocation, woocommerce, google-maps, content include, content exclude, geo plugin, geomarketing, geo target, geo, geotargeting, geofencing
+Tags: geolocation, woocommerce, store-locator, seo, google-maps, geomarketing, content include, content exclude, geo plugin, geo target, geo, geotargeting, geofencing, geotag
 Requires at least: 3.0
 Tested up to: 5.0
 Requires PHP: 5.6.0
-Stable tag: 7.4.3
+Stable tag: 7.5.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Full SEO control, SEO redirection, geoinformation, lead capture and more in only one plugin.
+The only geolocation plugin that provides all geomarketing integrations for the WordPress.

 == Description ==

-**CF Geo Plugin** is GeoMarketing tool that allows you to have full control of your WordPress. **CF Geo Plugin** gives you ability to attach content, geographic information and Google maps to posts, pages, widgets and custom templates by using simple, options shortcodes, PHP code or JavaScript.
+**[CF Geo Plugin](https://cfgeoplugin.com/)** is GeoMarketing tool that allows you to have full geo control of your WordPress. **CF Geo Plugin** gives you ability to attach content, geographic informations, geo tags, Google maps to posts, pages, widgets and custom templates by using simple, options shortcodes, PHP code or JavaScript.
 It also lets you to specify a default geographic location for your entire WordPress blog, do SEO redirection, spam protection, WooCommerce control and many more. **CF Geo Plugin** help you to increase conversion, do better SEO, capture leads on your blog or landing pages.

+= FREE AND PAID SERVICES =

+CF Geo Plugin uses a combination of **free and payed services** that return information about the locations.

+CF Geo Plugin is free by itself but API lookup is limited to **300 lookups per day** for the free users.
+If you like to have **UNLIMITED** lookup, **please visit [official website](https://cfgeoplugin.com/pricing/) for the more informations**.

+**NOTE:** We not place prices on this page because we reserve the right to change these prices and often have monthly promotions and discounts.
+Please, for the more informations **[look our prices](https://cfgeoplugin.com/pricing/)** on the [official website](https://cfgeoplugin.com/).

 = BENEFITS =